xinyi1221/IBI1_2024-25/Practical13/report.md

 Results:
 Comparison	Alignment Score	% Identity

 Human vs Mouse	1097, 90.09%

 Human vs Random	-193, 4.05%

 Mouse vs Random	-199, 3.15%

+Which of these two sequences are most closely related:
+Human-Mouse

 Note: All alignments are non-gapped and global, starting at position 1 and ending at position 222.